 Hey, It Beat Letting Bobby Winkles Have His Own Show

-While this arrangement proved frustrating for A's fans who lived outside KALX's broadcasting range, stories are told of little old ladies who called relatives in Berkeley and had them hold the phone up to the radio- it did garner quite a bit of publicity.
+While this arrangement proved frustrating for A's fans who lived outside KALX's broadcasting range, stories are told of little old ladies who called relatives in Berkeley and had them hold the phone up to the radio - it did garner quite a bit of publicity.
 Baer appeared on the "Today" show and "Good Morning America," and the "CBS Evening News" filmed him going to classes.
-He was also was featured in Sports Illustrated and nearly every major newspaper in the country, but he wasn't alone in this effort.
-UCB sophomore Bob Kozberg, a mass communications major, and KALX producer/engineer Steve Blum rounded out the team that presented A's games on the same equipment that the station used for Cal sporting events.
+He was also featured in Sports Illustrated and nearly every major newspaper in the country, but he wasn't alone in this effort.
+UCB sophomore Bob Kozberg, a Mass Communications major, and KALX producer/engineer Steve Blum rounded out the team that presented A's games on the same equipment that the station used for Cal sporting events.

 -C. Maz de Nero